Introduction

 Apply

-The apply command will execute and run the manifests.
+The apply command executes and runs the manifests.
 There are a few ways to do this.

-First, point it to a directory of manifests and have comtrya execute them all.
+The first option is to point comtrya to a directory of manifests and have it execute them all:

 comtrya -d ./manifests apply

-As shown, this is achieved with the -d
+As shown, this is done with the -d

-option, which tells comtrya the directory that houses the manifests to be executed.
+option, which tells comtrya the directory that contains the manifests to be applied.

 comtrya apply -m one,two,three